FLAMEGPU/FLAMEGPU2/README.md

 + `FLAMEGPU_INC_DIR` - When RTC compilation is required, if the location of the `include` directory cannot be found it must be specified using the `FLAMEGPU_INC_DIR` environment variable.
 + `FLAMEGPU_TMP_DIR` - FLAME GPU may cache some files to a temporary directory on the system, using the temporary directory returned by [`std::filesystem::temp_directory_path`](https://en.cppreference.com/w/cpp/filesystem/temp_directory_path).
 The location can optionally be overridden using the `FLAMEGPU_TMP_DIR` environment variable.
 + `FLAMEGPU_RTC_INCLUDE_DIRS` - A list of include directories that should be provided to the RTC compiler, these should be separated using `;` (Windows) or `:` (Linux).
 If this variable is not found, the working directory will be used as a default.
++ `FLAMEGPU_SHARE_USAGE_STATISTICS` - Enable / Disable sending of telemetry data, when set to `ON` or `OFF` respectively.
++ `FLAMEGPU_TELEMETRY_SUPPRESS_NOTICE` - Enable / Disable a once per execution notice encouraging the use of telemetry, if telemetry is disabled, when set to `ON` or `OFF` respectively.
++ `FLAMEGPU_TELEMETRY_TEST_MODE` - Enable / Disable sending telemetry data to a test endpoint, for FLAMEGPU develepoment to separate user statistics from developer statistics.
+Set to `ON` or `OFF`.

 ## Running the Test Suite(s)